How to Charge EVs in Austin: Helpful Tips for New Owners (Updated September 2023)

 You’re likely already familiar with Austin Energy if you live in Austin.
 This community-owned utility is committed to providing sustainable energy and backs that up with several programs.
 Austin Energy provides hundreds of charging stations throughout its service area with both Level 2 and Fast Charging options.

 Currently, the price for fast charging is .21 per minute.
 These chargers should have you ready to go in about 30 minutes, and you’ll find them near significant transit routes.
-Level 2 charging costs $2 per hour unless you’re a Plug-In EVerywhere subscriber (more on that later).
+Level 2 charging costs $0.09 per kWh, which is roughly a penny per minute.

 Austin Energy Charging Station Map